YongmaoLuo/Water-Raid/README.md

 1. Always pull before editing, so you can synchronize the updates and do not need to resovle conflicts.
 2. Please never use force push.
 This command will remove all history records.
 I have added a rule for the main branch so if you do force push unintentionally, it will not cause a problem.
 If there is a conflict, resolve it before pushing it.
 3. Every time to push a request, remember to write the commit message, even only with subjects.
+4. If you find that you cannot push something, it may because the local version is not compatible with the remote version, which means that you need to merge first, then push.

 ## Requirement Analysis (Data Flow Diagram)